 The Capricorn, an earthly creature — reliable and rugged, connected the grass and rocks and divinity of nature — will connect with Joy Harjo’s work, informed by native traditions and myths.
 Her work speaks to personal transformation and authenticity and the very real world of landscape and culture.
 Capricorn will appreciate its earthbound truth and power.

 Aquarius: Autobiography of Red by Anne Carson

 This experimental poem-but-also-a-novel (it really is both) transcends genre, although poetry is truly its blood.
 Readers are treated to the myth of Geryon (a winged monster).
 In it, you’ll find fragments of the poem Geryoneis.
 Between the airy elements of the winged monster and the story’s focus on survival, creativity, the search for self, and the text’s disregard for compartmentalized genres, this is the book for any Aquarius.

 Pisces: Night by Etel Adnan

-In Etel Adnan’s book Night, the reader will find a sort of book-long poem steeped in the body, the divine spirit, the grand mystery of everything.
-Perfect for a Pisces’ dreaminess and intuitive nature, this book examines memory and God.
+In Etel Adnan’s book Night, the reader will find a sort of book-long poem steeped in the body, the divine spirit, and the grand mystery of everything.
+Perfect for a Pisces’ dreamy and intuitive nature, this book examines memory and God.
 It connects to something deeper; Adnan translates nature and receives the messages of the universe.